-Have you ever wanted to add several images to the front page to illustrate the same article?
-I'm not talking about the images that are inserted in the body of the article, but rather the featured image, the one that illustrates your article on the blog page and which is also found at the very top of the article, just under its title.
+Has it ever happened to you to want add several images to the front page to illustrate the same article?
+I'm not talking about the images that are inserted into the body of the article, but rather about image highlighted, which illustrates your article on the blog page and which is also at the top of the article, just under its title.

-That's good, in this article, we'll see how to add different front page images within the same article with the help of a plugin and a few lines of code...
+Well, in this article, we'll see how add different images to the headlines within the same article with the help of a plugin as well as some lines of code...

-1 - Requirements for adding multiple images to the front page
+1 – Prerequisites to add multiple images to the front page

-Although we will be using an extension to add multiple front page images to our Divi posts, we will still need to add a few lines of code here and there...
-To complete this tutorial, you will need :
+Although we were going to call for an extension to add multiple images to the front page In our Divi articles, we still need to add a few lines of code here and there...
+To complete this tutorial, you will need:

-- from create a child theme for Divi
+- of the create a child theme for Divi

-- a code editor such as Bracket or SublimText
+- a code editor like Bracket or SublimText

-- install and activate the extension Multiple Featured Images
+- install and activate extension Multiple Featured Images

-In the following example, I'm going to add 3 front page images in addition to the basic front page image.
-Of course, you don't have to add so many and you can stop at two or three front page images.
-In this case, you will take care to modify the code slightly so that there are no errors...
+In the following example, I will add 3 images featured in addition to image at baseline.
+We will then get 4 images at the front instead of 1.
+Obviously, you are not obliged to add so much and you can stop at two or three images at the front.
+In this case, you will take care to slightly modify the code so that there are no errors...

 2 - The code to add to the functions.php file

-Once you have installed and activated the Multiple Featured Images extension, you will need to add a few lines of code to the functions.php file of your Divi child theme.
+Once you have installed and enabled the extension Multiple Featured Images, you will need to add a few lines of code to the file functions.php of your child theme Divi.

-Similarly, if you only want to add one image to the front page (in addition to the one already there), then your code should look like this:
+Just as if you only want to add one image to the front page (in addition to the one already in place), then your code should look like this:

-Look carefully at the differences between these two pieces of code and make your changes according to the number of front page images you wish to insert.
+Check out the differences between these two pieces of code and make your changes based on the number of images you want to insert.

 For more information, you can see the instructions on the extension page.